 - 1. NOTES the following key findings from the analysis of the implementation of the \$1 for first hour fee in the City's paid car parks: - 1.1 There was a reduction in overall carpark ticket transactions by approximately 50,000.
-Frame Court in Leederville was the only carpark to record an increase. - 1.2 The revenue collected from this first hour was approximately \$250,000 (equivalent to \$500,000 p.a). - 1.3 The overall average length of stay in the carparks has increased by approximately 20 minutes and the overall average length of stay in revenue has also increased. - 1.4 There has been an increase of an average of 9 minutes per transaction between the two periods and an increase of approximately 56% in revenue per transaction. - 1.5 City Rangers have not observed any apparent reduction in the volume of vehicles in the car parks other than the View Street, Rosemount Hotel and Wasley Street car parks in North Perth. - 1.6 Short term parking bays (eg. 15 minute bays) are very well utilised since the introduction of \$1 for the first hour. - 1.7 Total parking time by patrons using the EasyPark app has increased. - 1.8 Consumer spending is growing consistent with inflation in Mount Hawthorn, Leederville and North Perth.
-Mount Lawley is showing negative growth against inflation. - 1.9 The slight reduction in parking transactions does not appear to have impacted consumer spending across the town centres with the average length of stay increasing (the exception being the Mount Lawley town centre). - 1.10 The implementation of \$1 for the first hour in the car parks has had a minimal impact to on-street paid parking bays in the vicinity of the car parks. - 1.11 There is no data to indicate that parking behaviour has moved from the car parks into on-street paid parking bays. - 1.12 The implementation of the \$1 for first hour has not resulted in an increase in complaints regarding parking behaviour. - 2.
-SUPPORTS the continuation of the \$1 for first hour free in car parks for the 2023/24 financial year; and - 3.
+Frame Court in Leederville was the only carpark to record an increase. - 1.2 The revenue collected from this first hour was approximately \$435,000 (equivalent to \$870,000 p.a). - 1.3 The overall average length of stay in the carparks has increased by approximately 20 minutes and the overall average length of stay in revenue has also increased. - 1.4 There has been an increase of an average of 9 minutes per transaction between the two periods and an increase of approximately 56% in revenue per transaction. - 1.5 City Rangers have not observed any apparent reduction in the volume of vehicles in the car parks other than the View Street, Rosemount Hotel and Wasley Street car parks in North Perth. - 1.6 Short term parking bays (eg. 15 minute bays) are very well utilised since the introduction of \$1 for the first hour. - 1.7 Total parking time by patrons using the EasyPark app has increased. - 1.8 Consumer spending is growing consistent with inflation in Mount Hawthorn, Leederville and North Perth.
+Mount Lawley is showing negative growth against inflation. - 1.9 The slight reduction in parking transactions does not appear to have impacted consumer spending across the town centres with the average length of stay increasing (the exception being the Mount Lawley town centre). - 1.10 The implementation of \$1 for the first hour in the car parks has had a minimal impact to on-street paid parking bays in the vicinity of the car parks. - 1.11 There is no data to indicate that parking behaviour has moved from the car parks into on-street paid parking bays. - 1.12 The implementation of the \$1 for first hour has not resulted in an increase in complaints regarding parking behaviour; - 2.
+REQUESTS that Administration liaises with Mount Lawley town centre retailers regarding their concerns relating to free short-term parking availability and considers increasing the availability and mix of free 15 and 30 minute bays at the Raglan Road and Chelmsford Road car parks; and - 3.
 REQUESTS that the CEO addresses through the Precinct Parking Management Plan review the negative impact parking has had in residential streets in North Perth, in the vicinity of the View Street and Rosemount Hotel car parks.